 • You can't make real absinthe at home or in a commercial bar, legally.

-No more than you can make real whisky or gin at home.
-Absinthe must be distilled, just as whisky, rum, and gin.
+No more than you can make real whiskey or gin at home.
+Absinthe must be distilled, just as whiskey, rum, and gin.
 In most countries, including the US, home-distilling any amount of beverage alcohol is illegal.
 Soaking wormwood and other herbs in vodka or grain neutral spirits will not make absinthe or anything like it.

-• Flaming absinthe has never been an authentic absinthe tradition.
+• Flaming absinthe or sugar cubes has never been an authentic absinthe tradition.

 • Authentic absinthe isn't very bitter.